kupietools/DYORassistant/README.md

 1.)
 Right now the list filtering and sorting only acts on existing rows.
 As new transactions or pools appear, they come in at the top, exactly as if the list wasn't filtered or sorted.
 I'll get around to it.
 Hey, it's an open source script, you don't like it, fix it yourself.

+# FUTURE PLANS

+In keeping with this tool's mission of helping beginning and small traders get a leg up, in an upcoming version this userscript may begin asking for permission to check your wallet balances.
+If you hold enough wealth to qualify for the premium-level subscriptions to some popular websites, such as holding 20k DEXT for DEXTools 2nd-tier subscription or holding enough TRND to qualify for Trendering's exclusive 300-member telegram, you may be prevented from further use of this script.
+If you wish to avoid these restrictions you may wish not to upgrade the script.